 The emergence of COVID-19 has had profound impacts on the routine operations of almost every aspect of American life.
 The SAT & ACT Exams are no exception.
-In fact, we continue to receive regular updates from the College Board, ACT, & college admissions offices about changes to the SAT/ACT exam dates schedule & how those tests will factor into the admissions process for students in the Class of 2021.
+In fact, we continue to receive regular updates from the College Board, ACT, & college admissions offices about changes to the SAT/ACT exam dates schedule & how those tests will factor into the admissions process for students in the Classes of 2021 and 2022.

-FAQ #1: I heard that colleges are no longer requiring the SAT/ACT for students in the Class of 2021.
+FAQ: I heard that colleges are no longer requiring the SAT/ACT for students in the Class of 2021 and 2022.
 Does that mean my student does not need to worry about their SAT/ACT score?

-It’s important to know that colleges themselves decide what they will require for admission, and admissions requirements for students in the Class of 2021 will vary widely by college.
+It’s important to know that colleges themselves decide what they will require for admission, and admissions requirements for students in the Class of 2021 and 2022 will vary widely by college.
 Also, some colleges may use test scores for scholarships and/or placement.
-Here’s a summary of the CSUs, UCs, & private colleges are saying about the SAT/ACT for Class of 2021 students:
+Here’s a summary of the CSUs, UCs, & private colleges are saying about the SAT/ACT for Classes of 2021 and 2022 students:

 Private Colleges & Out-of-State Colleges: While the fact that some private & out of state colleges have made the SAT/ACT “optional” has made big headlines over the past month, not all of them have made that decision.
 Addtionally, like the UC system, many colleges may still use test results to add value to an application.
 This means students applying to private or out-of-state colleges should still ensure that they take the SAT and/or ACT exams.